MicrosoftDocs/defender-docs/defender-for-iot/device-discovery.md

 ms.topic: conceptual
 ---

-# Device discovery in Defender for IoT
+# Device discovery

-The device inventory helps you identify details about specific devices, such as manufacturer, type, serial number, firmware, and more.
-Gathering details about your devices helps your teams proactively investigate vulnerabilities that can compromise your most critical assets.
+Your team uses the **Device inventory page** to discover and proactively investigate vulnerabilities that can compromise your most critical assets.

+This article describes the benefits and capabilities for device discovery in Defender for IoT.

 > [!NOTE]
 >